gocodeup/rest-blog/src/main/resources/curriculum/ii-rest_and_relationships/5-rest.md

 - A layered system that organizes each type of server (those responsible for security, load-balancing, etc) involved in the retrieval of requested information into heirarchies, invisible to the client.

-- Code-on-demand: the ability to send executable code from the server to the client when requested, extending client functionality.
+- OPTIONAL: Code-on-demand -> the ability to send executable code from the server to the client when requested, extending client functionality.

 ```JAVA
 //TODO: insert illustration of RESTful client-server relationship